One day you’re celebrating the first day at a new job. The next thing you know, toasts are being raised at your retirement party.

 - Lifestyle spending, such as travel, hobbies and dining out

 After a year you should have a good idea of how much income you’ll need for necessities, with extra money reserved for leisure and other lifestyle expenses.

-An Ameriprise financial advisor can help you take the right steps today — before you stop working — to support your retirement income later.
-Reach out to an advisor to factor tax diversification, Social Security income and lifestyle expenses into your financial picture.
+We can help you take the right steps now — before you stop working — to support your retirement income later.
+Reach out to us to factor tax diversification, Social Security income and lifestyle expenses into your financial picture.